- 1 potato, peeled and quartered

 - Bring potato water to a boil add pork, onion, celery, garlic, savory, thyme, cinnamon and cloves, breaking up pork with a spoon.
 Cook uncovered, stirring occasionally until pork is no longer pink and the liquid has reduced by half, about 45 minutes.

 - Discard celery pieces.
-Stir in potato, parsley, salt and pepper to taste.
+Stir in mashed potato, parsley, salt and pepper to taste.
 Add more of the other seasonings if desired.
 Allow mixture to cool in the refrigerator.
 (This step can be done 3 days ahead).

 - Stretch/roll puff pastry sheets into a 12 x 9 rectangle.
 Cut each rectangle into 12 even squares.
 Brush each with egg.
 (Reserve any remaining egg in refrigerator).
 Place a heaping teaspoon of filling in centre of each square, making sure none gets on the edges.
 Fold the pastry over to enclose the filling and form a triangle.
 Seal the edges by pressing all around with the floured tines of a fork.
 (Turnovers can be refrigerated, covered at this point overnight or frozen for up to 2 months.
 Thaw in refrigerator before baking).